What is Palmitoylethanolamide

-One of the key benefits of PEA is the significant reduction of pain intensity.
+One of the key benefits of PEA is that it significantly reduces pain intensity.
 In a study conducted to determine the effect of PEA on pain, it was found that patients who were given PEA as a supplement had less pain intensity than those who didn’t take the supplement.
-PEA has also been found to be effective in reducing pain levels among patients suffering from back pain and fibromyalgia syndrome.
+PEA also has been found to be effective in reducing pain levels among patients suffering from back pain and fibromyalgia syndrome.
 A study done on women who took PEA for a period of six months showed signs of reduced pain and improved sexual function.
 PEA has also yielded positive results in the treatment and management of pain caused by chemotherapy.
-It can also be used in the management of nerve pain in cancer patients.
+It may also be used in the management of nerve pain.

 Medical studies have shown that stroke patients who take PEA have better recovery outcomes than those who don’t.
 This is because PEA improves brain status and cognitive skills.
 It also helps to enhance cognitive skills and social behaviour in autistic children.

 PEA experiments done on mice have also yielded interesting results.
 Findings from the studies showed that PEA plays a key role in preserving brain cells and reducing brain cell death and inflammation in mice.
 It also helped in reducing seizure reduction which means PEA can be of great help in treating epilepsy.

 In medical studies conducted on mice, PEA helped to reduce cell death and heart tissue injury.
 The studies also showed that PEA lowers the inflammatory cytokines level.
 This means that PEA helps in keeping your heart in optimal condition and can lower blood pressure among hypertensive individuals.